-MPORTANT: Operator must read and understand the tractor manual to place the required hydraulic circuits into constant pressure position, in the correct direction.
+⚠ IMPORTANT: Operator must read and understand the tractor manual in order to place the required hydraulic circuits into constant pressure position, in the correct direction.
+Adjust wing circuit flow down to 20-30% to reduce heat build-up.

-- 4. IDEAL OPERATING SPEED is 10-12 mph.
+- IDEAL OPERATING SPEED is 10-12 mph.

 Minimum operating speed is 8 mph.

-Maximum operating speed is 14 mph. - 5.
-When making headland turns, the operator may wish to slightly raise the disc sections by activating the Depth Cylinders (#1).
-Remember to lower after coming out of the turn. - 6.
-Each time you start a new field you may need to adjust the cutting depth depending on the type of crop residue or soil conditions.
-The operator can adjust the cutting depth by following the guidelines in the "Setting Disc Depth" section. - 7.
-After making adjustments to the cutting depth it is recommended to bring the Pro-Till up to speed (10-12mph) to test the depth setting by driving about
+Maximum operating speed is 14 mph.

+- 5. When making headland turns, the operator may wish to slightly raise the disc sections by activating the Wheel (#1) or Roller (#2) cylinders (or both).
+Remember to lower after coming out of the turn.

+- 6. Each time you start a new field you may need to adjust the cutting depth depending on the type of crop residue or soil conditions.
+The operator can adjust the cutting depth by raising/lowering the front or rear sets of discs by following the guidelines in the "Setting Disc Depth" section.

-100m (cutting performance changes dramatically from a slow speed to high speed).
+- 7. After making adjustments to the cutting depth it is recommended to bring the Pro-Till up to speed (10-12mph) to test the depth setting by driving about 100m (cutting performance changes dramatically from a slow speed to high speed).
 Stop, check depth and cut of field, re-adjust the height higher or lower, if needed, based on your preference.
-Remember: Removing one depth stop lowers cutting depth 1/2" deeper, Adding one depth stop raises discs up 1/2''higher.
+Remember: Removing a 1/4" stop lowers cutting depth 1/2" deeper, Adding a 1/4" stop raises discs up 1/2" higher. - 8.

-- 8. Check/adjust the deflector shield height setting. - 9.
 Harder, packed soil may require additional passes for optimum results.
 It is recommended to do a second pass at an angle to the original pass.

-FACTORY DISC SETUP
+FACTORY DISK SETUP